Build and Run an Executable on NVIDIA Hardware Using GPU Coder App

 Copy the output bin file myAdd.bin

-to the MATLAB environment on the host and compare the computed results with the simulation
+to the MATLAB environment on the host and compare the computed results with the results from

 outputFile = [hwobj.workspaceDir '/myAdd.bin'] getFile(hwobj,outputFile); % Simulation result from the MATLAB. simOut = myAdd(0:99,0:99); % Read the copied result binary file from target in MATLAB. fId = fopen('myAdd.bin','r'); tOut = fread(fId,'double'); diff = simOut - tOut'; fprintf('Maximum deviation is: %f\n', max(diff(:)));